Learning Unbound is about tapping into the

 Guiding Principles

-Learners bring all of their humanity to the learning experience: Passions, preferences, pet peeves, proficiencies, proclivities, pasts, presents, and probably plenty of other “P” words.
-LU believes that the key to designing and delivering engaging and impactful learning experiences for ALL learners is acknowledging and responding to learners’ individual human-ness.
+• Learners bring all of their humanity to the learning experience: Passions, preferences, pet peeves, proficiencies, proclivities, pasts, presents, and probably plenty of other “P” words.

-Learning doesn’t only happen within the walls of a school or university.
-Learning happens when we talk, touch, experience, make, puzzle, and question.
+• Learning doesn’t only happen within the walls of a school or university.
+Learning happens when we talk, touch, experience, make, play, puzzle, and question.
 Learning Unbound is about creating the conditions for learning in any space, increasing opportunities for learners to feel engaged, excited, and confident in their learner identity.